jenkinsci/qualys-iac-security-plugin/README.md

 ## Configure the Plugin

-Before running a scan, we have to install the IaC plugin on your Jenkins console.
+Before running a scan, we have to install the Qualys IaC Security plugin into Jenkins.
-To deploy a plugin,

-- On the Jenkins console, go to Manage Jenkins > Manage Plugins.
+- Go to Jenkins dashboard, go to Manage Jenkins > Manage Plugins.

 [![App Screenshot-1](images/Image1.PNG)](images/Image1.PNG)